redstagfulfillment/redstagfulfillment.github.io/_posts/2014-07-15-inventory.md

  * **Processed** - Counted on an ASN, RMA or Other Delivery but not yet put-away.
  * **Put-Away** - Has been received on an ASN, RMA or Other Delivery that has not yet been committed to the inventory.
    If you have auto-commit enabled this should always be 0.
  * **Available** - Available for new orders.
+Backordered amounts are not reflected as a negative Available amount but are tracked separately as "Backordered".
  * **Reserved** - Reserved by existing orders and on the shelf waiting to be picked.
  * **Picked** - Picked from the shelves but not yet shipped.
  * **Backordered** - Reserved by existing orders but not in stock.
 Will be automatically converted to Reserved when stock is added.
-Backordered quantities are not reflected in the Available amount as a negative number so should be subtracted from Available.
+Backordered quantities are not reflected in the Available amount as a negative number.

 Additionally, products have two flags that can be set which will affect whether or not they are retrieved in an inventory request.